-If the model assumptions are true and the null hypothesis is true, then the sampling distribution is the t-distribution with n degrees of freedom.
+If the model assumptions are true and the null hypothesis is true, then the sampling distribution of the t-statistic is the t-distribution with n degrees of freedom.

-(For large values of n, the t-distribution looks very much like the standard normal distribution; but as n gets smaller, the peak gets slightly smaller and the tails go further out.)
+As illustrate below (with degrees of freedom 3 in red and 10 in green), for large values of n, the t-distribution looks very much like the standard normal distribution (black); but as n gets smaller, the peak gets slightly shorter and skinnier but the tails get slightly large and go further out.